AndreasOlausson/angular-kart-polydraw/README.md

 ## Up next...

-- Marker cursor, when dragElbows is false
+- Prio 1, Not started - Marker cursor, when dragElbows is false
-- Fallback positions for special markers (delete, info & menu)
+- Prio 2, Not started - Fallback positions for special markers (delete, info & menu)
-- New menu item Increase elbows
+- Prio 1, Beta phase  - New menu item Increase elbows
-- New menu item Bezier
+- Prio 3, Not started - New menu item Bezier